Magnetic-field properties in non-axisymmetric divertors: Hamiltonian simplification

 \subsection{Iterative Solution}

-A simpler method of removing the non-resonant terms than solving Equations (\ref{<psi_p>}) through (\ref{res-eq}) is to proceed iteratively.
+A simpler method of removing the non-resonant terms than solving Equations (\ref{<psi_p>}) through (\ref{s-eq}) is to proceed iteratively.
 Any function $s(\psi,\theta,\varphi,\epsilon)$ defines an infinitesimal canonical transformation, and a succession of infinitesimal transformations is a canonical transformation.
-Equation (\ref{s-eq}) suggests an $\epsilon$ independent form for the infinitesimal generating function for an iterative solution: